vlin02/MonteCarlo-Poker/README.md

 creating additional time delay.
 While significant, the delay should still be less than the simulation runtime.

 Reasonable inputs for **100k** simulations take between **1-2 sec**. for my (Macbook Pro 2.3 GHz Dual-Core Intel Core i5)

+Accuracy of the algorithm has been confirmed through comparisons with other open source projects.

 ## Usage